NREL/BESTEST-GSR-ARCHIVE/README.md

 ##### Running the measures
 * Each measure has one or more unit tests
-* Measures run run using the OpenStudio CLI and the 'workflow.osw' files described in the 'Workflow' section.
+* Measures are run using the OpenStudio CLI and the 'workflow.osw' files described in the 'Workflow' section.
+* Measures can also be run as part of the included PAT projects.

 ##### Files used by the Model measures
 * measure.rb is the main file that drives the measures.
 It contains logic to building the model beyond what is included in the tables described below.